NPLinker/nplinker/README.md

 pipenv sync
 pipenv shell
 ```
-See the example Jupyter notebook provided (TODO link) for a guided introduction to the NPLinker API which shows how to load and examine a dataset.
+See the example Jupyter notebook (notebooks/nplinker_demo1.ipynb) for a guided introduction to the NPLinker API which shows how to load and examine a dataset.

 API documentation is still being updated but the latest version is available at [readthedocs](https://nplinker.readthedocs.io/en/latest/).